ManojRaga/one_stop_meal_shop/README.md

 - **Beautiful UI**: Modern, responsive design with gradients and glassmorphism effects
 - **Type-Safe**: Built with TypeScript for robust code quality

+## Smart Meal Planner

+The Smart Meal Planner feature helps you automatically plan meals that match your nutritional goals:

+- Set daily calorie targets (1300-2300 kcal)
+- Set protein targets (50-150g)
+- Click the magic wand button to access the planner
+- Get instant meal suggestions that match your goals

 ## Tech Stack 💻

 - **Framework**: Next.js 15.3 with Turbopack